JCxYIS/PicoXR-BluetoothConnector/README.md

 # PicoXR Blutooth Connector

-Connect to bluetooth with PIN on Pico VR Devices.
+Connect to bluetooth device with/without PIN on Pico VR Devices.